 Coding, resizing, color correction – some tasks can’t just be automated through the Action function in Photoshop – you need a human eye and the ability to make quick decisions.
 But what if we teach AI to do this for us?

-There’s also the automatic Netflix translator, which significantly speeds up the process of content localization.
+For example, there’s the automatic Netflix translator, which significantly speeds up the process of content localization.
 When you need to create several different show banners in different languages, it just browses through hundreds of automatically generated layouts and chooses suitable ones.

-Recently, Airbnb (a residential property that hosts rent on a short term basis to travelers) announced a technology that recognizes paper sketches of designers and converts them into code practically in real-time.
+Recently, Airbnb (a residential property that hosts rent on a short-term basis to travelers) announced a technology that recognizes paper sketches of designers and converts them into code practically in real-time.